-Don’t get high around your kids.
+- Don’t get high around your kids.
 If you know you need to look after them for the afternoon, stay sober while you do it.

 - If you have any edibles in your possession, make sure they’re not someplace the youngsters will find them while looking for a tasty afternoon snack.
-No one wants to experience the horrifying realization that the brownie your son or daughter just polished off isn’t of the kid-friendly variety.
+(No one wants to experience the horrifying realization that the brownie your son or daughter just polished off isn’t of the kid-friendly variety.)

 - In short, don’t be careless.

 Comparisons For Marijuana Use

 A beer here and there is fine.
 But if it negatively affects your ability to care for your children, it becomes a liability in your quest for custody.

 And it should go without saying, if you’re high, never get behind the wheel of a car.
+Ever.
 It’s obviously totally unsafe and reckless, but if you think your ex won’t use a DUI against you in a hotly contested custody fight, you’re in for a cold slap of reality.

-As with any controlled substance, your best bet may be to actually talk to your kids about it.
+As with any controlled substance, your best bet may be to talk to your kids about it.
 Set boundaries and guidelines and make sure they’re educated on the subject.

 Substance Abuse and Child Custody